maeroso/webserver/README.md

-# Multithreaded HTTP WebServer
+# Java Multithreaded HTTP WebServer

-Trabalho da disciplina de Redes de Computadores
+Just a homework assignment for an university class.

-Feito por Matheus Aeroso - a1660098
+Feel free to use and fork, I don't intend to continue developing it for now.